cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 number to its own metadata relevant to the data retrieved.
-Simple enough, and on the face of it this seems fine: generally the contract the kernel provides is that as long as the device, inode number, and generation are the same, this is guaranteed to point to the same data during one period of uptime.
+Simple enough, and on the face of it this seems fine: generally the contract the kernel provides is that as long as the device, inode number, and generation are the same, this is guaranteed to point to the same data during the lifetime of the kernel.

 This is made even simpler by the fact that tmpfs doesn't support inode generations -- `ioctl(FS_IOC_GETVERSION)` returns `ENOTTY`: